gauraVsehgaL/mutable_use_case/index.md

 I never actually used this until I came across the below use case.

-**Consider there is a Lock class which exposes interfaces to lock the underlyig resource exclusively for writes or shared for read access.**
+**Consider there is a Lock class which exposes interfaces to lock the underlynig resource with exclusive access for writes or with shared access for read access.**
 ```
 Class Lock
 {